Terry Venables: Tottenham Hotspur

 On 23 November 1987, he returned to England to manage Tottenham Hotspur.
 His success with the Spurs team was varied, with the side finishing in mid-table for most of his tenure, though they did win the FA Cup in 1991 and finished third in the league in 1990.
 Venables had brought both Gary Lineker and Paul Gascoigne to Spurs and was a favourite to replace Bobby Robson as England national football team manager when the job became vacant in 1990, but doubts about his probity led him to be passed over in favour of Graham Taylor.
-Venables did not even make it onto the shortlist of three managers selected by The Football Association.

 After a failed £20m bid to take over Spurs with Larry Gillick, Venables was appointed chief executive by Alan Sugar, who had won the takeover battle against Robert Maxwell in June 1991.
 Over the next two seasons, the Spurs team was managed by Peter Shreeves and then the joint management team of Ray Clemence and Doug Livermore, with the final arrangement seeing Venables having more involvement with the first team.
 A clash of personalities developed and Sugar dismissed Venables on 14 May 1993, over his business dealings.
-After gaining a temporary injunction, he was reinstated, but lost a 3-day high court hearing and ordered to pay costs.
+After gaining a temporary injunction, he was reinstated, but lost a three-day high court hearing and ordered to pay costs.

 England

 Venables was appointed manager of the England national team on 28 January 1994, having been recommended to the FA by Jimmy Armfield.
-However he came under intense scrutiny and censure in the media for his business dealings, which led MP Kate Hoey to state in Parliament that Venables was unfit for the post of national team manager.
-He appointed Don Howe and Mike Kelly as coaches and put Dave Sexton in charge of the England under-21 team.
-He took England to a second-place finish in the Umbro Cup in June 1995, but froze Paul Ince out of the international set-up after Ince declined to play in the tournament.
+He came under intense scrutiny and censure in the media for his business dealings, which led MP Kate Hoey to state in Parliament that Venables was unfit for the post of national team manager.
+He appointed Bryan Robson, Don Howe and Mike Kelly as coaches, and put Dave Sexton in charge of the England under-21 team.
+He took England to a second-place finish in the Umbro Cup in June 1995, but temporarily froze Paul Ince out of the international set-up after Ince declined to play in the tournament.

 As England automatically qualified for UEFA Euro 1996 as hosts, he organised friendlies to allow him to experiment and find his best squad for the tournament, and particularly to find the best tactical system to suit the players.
 Venables decided to stand down at the end of Euro 1996 after the FA's International Committee chairman Noel White refused to grant Venables a contract extension in December 1995; the FA insisted on evaluating England's performances in competitive fixtures before deciding on his future.
 In May 1996, Glenn Hoddle was announced as his successor, meaning that Venables would have no choice but to stand down as manager no matter how well England performed at the tournament.